Sertoli-Leydig cell tumor

 Sertoli-Leydig tumors occur most often in young women 20 to 30 years old.
 But the tumor can occur at any age.

 The Sertoli cells are normally located in the male reproductive glands (the testes).
 They feed sperm cells.
 The Leydig cells, also located in the testes, release a male sex hormone called testosterone.

-These cells are also found in a woman's ovaries and may lead to cancer.
+These cells are also found in a woman's ovaries, and in very rare cases lead to cancer.
 A Sertoli-Leydig cell tumor is a cancer that starts in the female ovaries, usually in younger women.
-The cancer cells release a male sex hormone that may cause the woman to develop facial hair, a deep voice, and other male characteristics.
+The cancer cells release a male sex hormone.
+As a result, the woman may develop symptoms such as:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.